Maryland Community College Promise Scholarship

 - Complete the FAFSA by March 1 to determine financial need or complete separate State Application by March 1st for students ineligible to receive federal aid but eligible for in-state tuition.

 - Regularly check your email used on the FAFSA and your HCC email for important updates or reminders about the Promise scholarship.

 - Register for classes by mid-May for your first fall semester classes.

 How will I be notified?

 - Maryland Promise award recipients will be notified by the Maryland Higher Education Commission.
 Recipients will be notified via email of updates or additional information requests.
 Be sure to regularly check the email that was used for your FAFSA and your HCC email.
+Also, applicants can monitor the status of their application online through their MDCAPS portal.
 Additional information is available by visiting the Maryland Higher Education Commission website.

 Contact the Maryland Higher Education Commission by visiting the Maryland Higher Education Commission website or contact HCC’s Student Financial Aid Office at firstname.lastname@example.org or 240-500-2473.